Reading clues to a reshaped future

 What does this mean for physician salaries?

 Recent history suggests they won’t anytime soon.
 Surveys have shown that doctor incomes have risen steadily since most of the ACA’s provisions went into effect on January 1, 2014.3 Further, one survey found that doctors got one of the largest-ever annual raises immediately afterward.
-Of 20 specialties surveyed, 19 saw pay increases.
+Of 20 specialties surveyed in 2016, 19 saw pay increases.
 Family physician income rose 13 percent in a year, and internists and pediatricians got a 15 percent boost.
 Other increases ranged from 4 percent for orthopedists to 16 percent for OBGYNs to 21 percent for otolaryngologists.4

 Of course, let’s not forget the power of a roaring economy.
 Record employment levels have combined with record participation in healthcare insurance to generate a flood of patient visits to doctors’ offices and hospitals coast to coast.
 The inevitable consequence is a rising demand for healthcare professionals, driving their incomes upward.